maximus-brown/maximus-brown.github.io/_pages/test.md

 ![](/images/posts/isladiwa/isladiwa_6.png)

-In fact, isladiwa was originally created to help support these two initiatives I mentioned above and originally birthed as a [Discord community](https://discord.gg/ttZGnwHD).
+In fact, isladiwa was originally created to help support these two initiatives I mentioned above and birthed as a [Discord community](https://discord.gg/ttZGnwHD).

 ![](/images/posts/isladiwa/isladiwa_2.png)